2022–2023 Center for Teaching and Learning and ASSETT Faculty Fellows

 -- Nicole Jobin, 2017–18 Faculty Fellow

-Stimulate departmental and cross-departmental conversations around technology integration as a means to contribute to a larger culture shift toward evidence-based pedagogy, active learning, and student-centered approaches.
+- Stimulate departmental and cross-departmental conversations around technology integration as a means to contribute to a larger culture shift toward evidence-based pedagogy, active learning, and learner-centered approaches.

 Ideal candidates have a history of advancing education in their department or the college and can adopt a leadership role around teaching in their department.
 If you have an interest in evidence-based pedagogical approaches, implementing academic technologies, and professional development to advance departmental teaching goals, you should apply!

-Benefits include recognition as a Faculty Fellow and leader supported by the college in ways that advance your service record around our collective educational mission.
-Second, you will work closely with ASSETT/OIT staff and educational scholars, gaining access to resources.
-Third, you will develop a network of engaged scholars to support the College’s educational mission around relevant and important issues in higher education.
+Benefits include recognition as a Faculty Fellow and leader supported by the university in ways that advance your service record around our collective educational mission.
+Second, you will work closely with ASSETT and CTL staff and other educational developers, gaining access to resources.
+Third, you will connect with a network of engaged scholars to support the university’s educational mission around relevant and important issues in higher education.

 - Interest and commitment to excellence in teaching and learning